 Afirma enables every physician, regardless of practice setting, to offer his or her patients access to advanced technology for the diagnosis and management of thyroid nodules.
 We believe the GEC is the only test available today to reclassify an indeterminate thyroid diagnosis as benign with a risk of malignancy similar to that of a benign diagnosis by cytopathology alone.
 Afirma does not introduce any new steps into the physician's patient-care routine and eliminates the step of preparing slides for cytopathology.
 In addition, TCP, our cytopathology provider, is a specialized practice focused solely on performing thyroid FNAs and meets high quality standards with short turnaround times.
-According to a market research study commissioned by Genzyme, a survey of 229 endocrinologists indicated that 86% of 102 Afirma users reported that they were either extremely satisfied or very satisfied with the services of TCP.
+According to a market research study conducted by Sermo, a third party, and commissioned by us and Genzyme, a survey of 229 endocrinologists indicated that over 96% of 102 Afirma users reported that they were either somewhat satisfied, very satisfied or extremely satisfied with the services of TCP.
+We participated in preparation of the questions used in the survey.
+We did not compensate Genzyme for the study.
+Genzyme is a party to our global co-promotion agreement for Afirma.
+For additional information with respect to our strategic relationship with Genzyme, please see "Business-Third-party Relationships".
+Sermo was subsequently acquired by WorldOne, Inc.